 Gary Alpert, Harvard University

 We will meet at the Museum of Northern Arizona on Sunday, July 23, 2017 and depart from Flagstaff on July 24.
-The following two weeks will be spent circumnavigating Grand Canyon ecoregion, returning to Flagstaff, Arizona the evening of Friday, August 4.
+The following two weeks will be spent circumnavigating Grand Canyon ecoregion, including a cost share optional private Diamond Down River trip, and returning to Flagstaff, Arizona the evening of Friday, August 4.
 August 5 will be spent in MNA's world renown Easton Collection Center, ending with an after-expedition party.
 We hope you can join us.

 Proceeds from the trip will support the Museum of Arizona's Springs Stewardship Institute.
 Additional contributions to MNA are tax deductible.

-The price for the trip is $1900 per person
+The price for the entire trip is $1900 per person ($1400 for the circumnavigation and $500 for the cost-share private Diamond Down River Trip.)

 - All food is included, a cook will accompany the entire trip (we can accommodate most dietary needs)